At a Glance

 - Strategic Management

-APU’s Master of Arts in Management (MAM) program teaches organizational development leaders how to effectively motivate employees to exceed market expectations.
+APU’s Master of Business Management program (MBM) teaches organizational development leaders how to effectively motivate employees to exceed market expectations.
 Students learn to improve competency levels and job performance, guide their organizations to invest in their workforce, and recruit, hire, and train the right individuals.
-Management degree graduates become experts in positively steering organizational change and creating a culture of teamwork, in a degree program that is designed for the working professional.
+Program graduates become experts in positively steering organizational change and creating a culture of teamwork, through a degree program that is designed for the working professional.
 Students also have the option to pursue elective courses in one or more areas of concentration based on specific interests and career aspirations (not available in the online option).

 - Expand your leadership capabilities through a qualitative program designed for working professionals.